Duality theorems for \'etale gerbes on orbifolds: Preliminary material

 \begin{definition} An orbifold groupoid is a proper \'etale groupoid $\calg$, and an orbifold is the quotient space $[\calg_0/\calg]$ of an orbifold groupoid. \end{definition}

-Locally, an orbifold $\X$ is a quotient of $\reals^n$ by a linear action of a finite group $\Gamma$.
-This also shows that, locally, $\X$ can be represented by the quotient space of the transformation groupoid $\reals^n \rtimes \Gamma \rightrightarrows \reals^n$.
-Gluing the local charts of an orbifold together, we obtain a proper \'etale groupoid, $\calg\rightrightarrows \calg_0$, representing $\X$.
-One quickly observes that the choice of charts on an orbifold is not unique.
-This allows an orbifold to be represented by different proper \'etale groupoids.
-However, a careful study of such a situation shows that these different \'etale groupoids are all Morita equivalent.
+Locally, an orbifold $\X$ can be represented by the quotient space of the transformation groupoid $\reals^n \rtimes \Gamma \rightrightarrows \reals^n$.
+Gluing the local charts of an orbifold together yields a proper \'etale groupoid, $\calg\rightrightarrows \calg_0$, representing $\X$.
+Observe that the choice of charts on an orbifold is not unique, and an orbifold can be represented by different proper \'etale groupoids.
+However, a careful study shows that these different \'etale groupoids are all Morita equivalent.
 The definition of Morita equivalence will be recalled in the next subsection.
 A crucial property of Morita equivalent groupoids is that the corresponding quotient spaces are isomorphic.
 In general, an orbifold can be uniquely represented by a Morita equivalence class of proper \'etale groupoids.